 The facilitator provides the startup entrepreneur with a tailor-made package of support depending on the specific needs of the startup entrepreneur.
 The facilitator may, for example, help with operational management.
 They may also help with marketing, research and investing acquisition for setting up an innovative business.

-The facilitator must meet certain conditions:
+The facilitator must meet the following conditions:

 - The facilitator must have experience in guiding innovative startups.